top of page

 The emptiness in Chinese compositions and in minimalist photography is a crucial element that goes far beyond the absence of content.
 It is a space rich in meanings, balance, and potentialities, playing a fundamental role in the creation of a harmonious, thoughtful, and emotionally powerful work.

-The power of emptiness in Chinese compositions, or its importance in minimalist photography, can be observed through several aspects:
+The power of emptiness in Chinese compositions and in minimalist photography, can be observed through several aspects:

 Philosophical Significance

-In the tradition of Chinese Shanshui, emptiness is not simply an unfilled space, but a vital element that carries deep meanings.
-Inspired by Taoism, this emptiness symbolizes potential, the unmaterialized essence, and immateriality.
+In other words, this emptiness symbolizes the unmaterialized essence, and immateriality.
 It is the yin that contrasts and completes the yang of the physical elements of the painting.

 Balance and Contrast